IrisC113/study-of-power-outages/README.md

   frameborder="0"
 ></iframe>

-- **Observed correlation coefficient:** 0.0044
+- **Observed correlation coefficient**: 0.0100
-- **Placement test p-value:** 0.8666
+- **Permutation test p-value**: 0.7025
-- **Significance level:** α = 0.05
+- **Significance level**: α = 0.05

-**Conclusion:**
+**Conclusion**

-Fail to reject the null hypothesis (p-value = 0.8666 > 0.05).
+Fail to reject the null hypothesis (p-value = 0.7025 > 0.05).
 There is no statistically significant linear correlation between outage duration and residential electricity prices.
-The observed correlation coefficient (0.0044) is consistent with random chance under the null hypothesis of no correlation.
+The observed correlation coefficient (0.0100) is consistent with random chance under the null hypothesis of no correlation.

-**Final Recommendation:**
-1. Exclude electricity price as a predictor for outage duration in models, as no significant correlation exists.

-2. Focus on stronger predictors (e.g., climate conditions, infrastructure age) identified during EDA.

-3. Investigate nonlinear relationships between price and outage duration using alternative methods (e.g., mutual information).

-4. Verify data quality of electricity price measurements to ensure reliability.

 ## Framing a Prediction Problem